Subcategory (RNA class) for MIR7-1 Gene

 Quality Score for this RNA gene is

 Aliases for MIR7-1 Gene

 microRNAs (miRNAs) are short (20-24 nt) non-coding RNAs that are involved in post-transcriptional regulation of gene expression in multicellular organisms by affecting both the stability and translation of mRNAs. miRNAs are transcribed by RNA polymerase II as part of capped and polyadenylated primary transcripts (pri-miRNAs) that can be either protein-coding or non-coding.
 The primary transcript is cleaved by the Drosha ribonuclease III enzyme to produce an approximately 70-nt stem-loop precursor miRNA (pre-miRNA), which is further cleaved by the cytoplasmic Dicer ribonuclease to generate the mature miRNA and antisense miRNA star (miRNA*) products.
 The mature miRNA is incorporated into a RNA-induced silencing complex (RISC), which recognizes target mRNAs through imperfect base pairing with the miRNA and most commonly results in translational inhibition or destabilization of the target mRNA.
 The RefSeq represents the predicted microRNA stem-loop. [provided by RefSeq, Sep 2009]

 GeneCards Summary for MIR7-1 Gene

 MIR7-1 (MicroRNA 7-1) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR7-1 include Au-Kline Syndrome.
-Among its related pathways are mRNA Splicing - Major Pathway and MicroRNAs in cancer.
-An important paralog of this gene is PCBP3.
+Diseases associated with MIR7-1 include Au-Kline Syndrome and Intellectual Disability.
+Among its related pathways are mRNA Splicing - Major Pathway and Metabolism of proteins.
+An important paralog of this gene is PCBP2.

 UniProtKB/Swiss-Prot for MIR7-1 Gene